EricTrainingRev/221205-SRE/SRE/Burn-Rates.md

 >=
 burn-rate * 0.001
 ```
-This formula would create an alert that triggers anytime the failure rate of the service being measured is at or greater than the burn rate multiplied by 0.001 (which will allow us to check the percentage of sfailure against the burn rate).
+This formula would create an alert that triggers anytime the failure rate of the service being measured is at or greater than the burn rate multiplied by 0.001 (which will allow us to check the percentage of failure  against the burn rate).
 This new system has some pros and cons to it
 - pros
     - good precision
     - good detection time